A Third of Revenue on the Line: Cascade’s High-Stakes Compliance Mandate

 Most importantly, Opsin enabled Cascade to proactively secure its data before rolling out AI:

-CMMC-Centric Risk Discovery via proactive risk assesment
+CMMC-Centric Risk Discovery via Proactive Risk Assessment

 Permission Remediation for “Everyone Except External Users”